 This rule was applied to the gross income of the trust, not just to the distributable net income.
 Id. at 573.
-Since the gross income was commingled in trust bank accounts with separate property receipts, the whole fund became community property, and the subsequently-acquired property was community in nature, and the oil income therefrom was similarly community.
+Since community property income was commingled with separate property trust assets, the whole fund became community property, and the new investments were therefore community property trust assets in character.